 And you have no idea which of all your Direct visits came from Instagram.
 You can guess by looking at which ones came from mobiles or tablets, but it’s not reliable.

 This is where campaign (or UTM) tagging comes in.

 In Google Analytics, every visit (or session) has a Source and a Medium attributed to it, often written together like this: Source / Medium.
 For Google searches that’s google / organic or facebook.com / referral for visits from Facebook.

-Log in to your account, go the REPORTING tab and open the Acquisition > All Traffic > Source/Medium report.
+In legacy Universal Analytics, go to the REPORTING tab and open the Acquisition > All Traffic > Source/Medium report.